The views expressed by the host on this program dazzle and rivet the people of this nation.

 And he goes on to credit me in this piece as being the conservative voice.

-In other words, if if you're in America and you want to know what conservatism is, then you listen to Rush Limbaugh, which is what he says he did.
+In other words, if you're in America and you want to know what conservatism is, then you listen to Rush Limbaugh, which is what he says he did.

-Now the headline of the piece, Rush Limbaugh's a hypocrite when it comes to Trump.
+Now, the headline of the piece, Rush Limbaugh's a hypocrite when it comes to Trump.

-And he has this five areas here.
+And he has, this is five areas here.

-Is it five or so?
+Is it five areas?

-I hate second page.
+I hate second pages.

 Six, yeah, five areas where he says, Travis Hale says that I'm being hypocritical and not true to my own identity and principles.